funtoo/keychain/README.rst

 booted, you will be prompted for a passphrase for your private key file if it is encrypted.
-But here's the nice thing about using ``keychain`` -- even if you are using an encrypted private key file, you will only need to enter your passphrase when your system first boots.
+But here's the nice thing about using ``keychain`` -- even if you are using an encrypted private key file, you will only need to enter your passphrase when your system first boots (or in the case of a server, when you first log in.)
 After that, ``ssh-agent`` is already running and has your decrypted private key cached in memory.
 So if you open a new shell, you will see something like this:

 .. figure:: keychain-2.png
    :alt: Keychain finds existing ssh-agent and gpg-agent, and doesn't prompt for passphrase